 The cream has a three year shelf life.
 I imagine it must be used within 12 months of opening, however was unable to locate this information on the primarily Korean packaging.

 The Skin House Marine Active Cream is elegantly presented in a glass jar.
 It certainly looks pretty.
 Upon receipt, there is a sticker seal, there to assure no one has tampered with the product.
 It doesn’t come with a spatula.
 The tapered shape of the jar means the base is wider than the opening.
 This can make for awkward dispensing.
 A spatula would have been an ideal assistant however, this is a minor omission in design and there’s always a spatula from another product lying around.

 The cream is glossy, white and gel like.
 It has a slightly soapy smell.
 It’s not overpowering but nonetheless, there is added fragrance which can cause sensitivities.
 Furthermore, there is a good amount of Dimethicone in the formula which is a problem for some.
 Personally, silicones don’t generally irritate or breakout my skin so I don’t specifically avoid them however, I don’t like products that suffocate my skin or leave a noticeable film on the surface either.
 For me, enjoyment assessment of a product that contains silicones is in the balance.
-This cream manages a lightweight consistency regardless of its occlusive inclusions although it does leave a noticeable seal.
+This cream manages a lightweight consistency regardless of its occlusive inclusions.

 I have been using it as the last step of my morning routine and also most evenings.
 It feels light and fresh.
-It has plenty of slip and spreads effortlessly on the skin, so massaging it in as instructed is effortless.
-The cream absorbs quite quickly to leave a matte finish.
+It spreads smoothly on the skin, so massaging it in as instructed is effortless.
+The cream absorbs quite quickly to leave a mostly matte finish.
 It is non greasy but does leave a film on the surface to trap in moisture.
 Those with oily or acne prone skin may find it exasperates this problem.
 After using up the entire jar, my combination skin was totally fine.
 It’s not the last layer of my morning routine as I follow up with sunscreen and possibly makeup.
 This reduces the filmy feeling so I find it quite comfortable to wear.

 My experience rates it an effective moisturiser.
 My skin feels plump and hydrated, an outcome that seems to last most of the day.
 As a night cream, I think it might not be quite as effective during the dry winter and may be insufficient all year round for those with dry or dehydrated skin.
 Note, my usage spanned spring and summer.

 The Skin House Marine Active Cream is a solid moisturiser.
-It is lightweight, absorbs well and provides long lasting moisture to the skin.
-It is broadly suitable for all excluding those with sensitivities to fragrance or silicones.
+It is lightweight, absorbs well and provides good moisture to the skin.
+It’s broadly suitable excluding those with sensitivities to fragrance or silicones.

 |Elegant glass packaging||A little awkward because of the narrow jar opening|